 The onset position is far less constrained, as it may contain any consonant.
 However, some syntagmatic restrictions do exist.
 Glides may not exhaust the onset position if a consonant precedes, for in /VCjV/ and /VCwV/ strings the syllable boundary obligatorily precedes the C. The range of conceivable combinations of coda + onset is further restricted, as palatals and affricates are subject to specific constraints.
-This is shown in table 3.
-Rare combinations, possibly occurring only across a morpheme boundary, are marked with '(-)'.
-The sequence /stĵ/ may optionally (and indeed regularly in MI) occur word-initially in words like scentrato 'off centre' and scervellato 'brainless', where the FI pronunciation is mandatorily [f]entrato.
-After sonorant codas, affricates are unconstrained whereas /f/ and the sonorant palatals scarcely occur, apart from a few learned words (/lʃ/, /nʃ/), place names (/rp/, /rʃ/), or in postlexical verb plus clitic sequences (/rk/).
+This is shown in the following table:

+Rare combinations, possibly occurring only across a morpheme boundary, are marked with the diacritic (-).
+The sequence /stf/ may optionally (and indeed regularly in MI) occur word-initially in words like scentrato 'off centre' and scervellato 'brainless', where the FI pronunciation is mandatorily [f]entrato.
+After sonorant codas, affricates are unconstrained whereas /f/ and the sonorant palatals scarcely occur, apart from a few learned words (/lf/, /nf/), place names (/rp/, /rf/), or in postlexical verb plus clitic sequences (/rk/).

 Complex onsets typically arise from the combination of obstruents and /r l j w/, although not all sequences are allowed (e.g. \/tl/).
-Combinations other than the above-mentioned occur only in learned loan-words from Ancient Greek, such as tmesi ['tme:zi] 'tmesis'.
+Combinations other than the abovementioned occur only in learned loan-words from Ancient Greek, such as tmesi ['tme:zi] 'tmesis'.
 As exemplified above, the first position of a complex onset may be filled by (the second part of) a distinctive geminate consonant under certain conditions.
 'Intrinsic' geminates, on the other hand, undergo more severe restrictions, as do palatal affricates.
-They cannot be followed by /r l/; as for glides, they are shown in table 4.
-As may be seen, /ts/ and /dz/ are the only consonants in this set to combine with a following glide, albeit rarely.
+They cannot be followed by /r l/; as for glides, they are shown in Table 4.
+As may be seen, ts/ and dz/ are the only consonant in this set to combine, although rarely, with a following glide.
 The remaining examples of /Cw/ only occur in archaic variants of words whose diphthongs have been simplified in modern Italian.

-Word-initially, triconsonantal strings may be found when /S/ is added to a legal biconsonantal onset: e.g. strada ['stra:da] 'road', sbriciolare [zbrif[o'la:re] 'to crumble'.
+Word-initially, triconsonantal strings may be found when /S/ is added to a legal biconsonantal onset: e.g. strada ['stra:da] 'road', sbriciolare [zbritfo'la:re] 'to crumble'.

 Nuclei may consist of a single vowel or a diphthong.
 Closing diphthongs can be represented as complex rhymes in a uniform manner (Marotta 1988).
 Opening diphthongs, on the other hand, do not display a uniform distribution.
-In masculine singular words, word-initial strings of /j/+ vowel and /w/+ non-back vowel require one of the two preconsonantal allomorphs of the definite article: e.g. lo iodio 'the iodine', lo iato 'the hiatus', lo iettatore 'the bearer of ill-luck' vs. il whisky 'the whisky.', il uadi 'the wadi' (lo uadi is also admitted by some speakers).
-The prevocalic allomorph is only selected by patrimonial words beginning with $/w_2$ ': l'uomo 'the man', l'uovo 'the egg', like l'oro 'the gold' and l'oste 'the inn-keeper'.
-This has led some scholars to single out $/w_2/$ from the other opening diphthongs, representing
+In masculine singular words, word-initial strings of /j/ + vowel and /w/ + non-back vowel require one of the two preconsonantal allomorphs of the definite article: e.g. lo iodio 'the iodine', lo iato 'the hiatus', lo iettatore 'the bearer of ill-luck' vs. il whisky 'the whisky.', il uadi 'the wadi' (lo uadi is also admitted by some speakers).
+The prevocalic allomorph is only selected by patrimonial words beginning with /wo/: l'uomo 'man', l'uovo 'egg', like l'oro 'gold' and l'oste 'inn-keeper'.
+This has led some scholars to single out /wo/ from the other opening diphthongs, representing it as a complex nucleus, whilst in the remaining diphthongs the glide is syllabified as onset.
+Note, however, that recent loans with initial /wo/ select the preconsonantal allomorph: e.g. il walkie-talkie [il 'wolki 'tolki] 'the walkie-talkie'.